zzzprojects/EntityFramework-Extensions/docs/pages/articles/benchmark.md

 Include only the method you want to benchmark.

 ## Good Example
-Here is an example how we normally do all our benchmarks tests
+Here is an example of how we normally do all our benchmarks tests

 ### Example
 {% include template-example.html %}